 When you only have a short weekend to explore a new destination, it requires some careful planning to make the most out of it!
 We flew to Northern California for 3 days in April and decided to head to Napa for the weekend for an adventure in the wine country.
+Of course if you have a little more time, you can stop in the Napa Valley as part of a longer California road trip.
 Here are 10 tips to spend the perfect weekend in Napa !

 1. Stay on a vineyard